accessibility-luxembourg/accessibilite.public.lu/content/en/news/2023-04-28-des-pdf-majoritairement-inaccessibles.md

 <li>3 mention PDFs as a non-compliance that will be corrected.</li>
 </ul>
 <p><strong>None of these statements make it possible to identify precisely which PDFs on their sites are not accessible.</strong></p>
-<p>The majority of the organisations responsible for these sites are therefore aware of the problem but are not necessarily in a position to resolve it simply.</p>
+<p>Most of the organisations responsible for these sites are therefore aware of the problem, but are not necessarily in a position to resolve it in a simple way.</p>
 <h4>How can PDF documents be made accessible?</h4>
 <p>As we saw above, the top three producers of untagged PDFs are DTP software, scanners and the PDF printing function.
-We therefore feel it is important to raise awareness and train the teams responsible for producing brochures.
+That is why we believe it is important to raise awareness and to train the teams in charge of the production of brochures.
 If this is outsourced, it should be possible to include accessibility in the request (see our page on <a href="https://accessibilite.public.lu/en/tools/cahier-des-charges.html">specifications</a>).</p>
 <p>It would also be appropriate to put in place processes to manage the accessibility of digitised documents (OCR and tagging stages or provision of an accessible alternative such as the source document before printing and digitisation) and, finally, to raise awareness among administrations to avoid using the PDF printing function as much as possible and to favour PDF export, which produces tagged documents.</p>
 <p>To go further and work on the accessibility of the PDF documents produced, the SIP is making available the <a href="https://accessibilite.public.lu/en/rapdf1/">RAPDF</a> framework, which sets out all the criteria to be met, and is offering a training course for the public sector entitled "<a href="https://fonction-publique.public.lu/fr/formation-developpement/catalogue-formations/secteur-etatique/04organisat/04-6-egalch/et_04-6-3-31.html">Accessibility of PDF documents in practice</a>".
 If you are interested, don't hesitate to sign up.</p>
 <aside class="contextbox">